 3. Grilling (Medium-High Heat):

-- Direct heat: 6-8 minutes skin-side down, 2-3 minutes on the other side.
+- Direct heat: Grill for 6-8 minutes skin-side down, then flip and cook for an additional 2-3 minutes.

 4. Poaching (Simmering Liquid):

-- Fillet: 8-10 minutes, depending on thickness.
+- Poach for 8-10 minutes, depending on the thickness of the fillet.

 5. Broiling (High Heat):